ntsmith/gdrive-notebook/ReadMe.md

-# Scripting through Google Drive
+# Navigating Google Drive With Python

 This provides a jupyter notebook to demonstrate how to iterate through files in Google Drive.